seb-hall/UniversalUI-Old/README.md

 <h2>Brief</h2>

-to produce applications that:
+to produce software that:

-- are extremely efficient
+- is extremely efficient
-- are perfectly cross-platforms
+- is perfectly cross-platforms
-- are easy to design
+- is easy to design
+- is very reliable

 <br>